kgalliher/arcgis-projects/parcels-jsapi/Parcels-Digitize-Build/readme.md

 To start the application, run the following command:

+This project uses Vite.

 ```
-npm start
+npm run dev
 ```

-This will start a development server and open the application in your default web browser.
+This will start a development server and open the application in your default web browser (defaults to `http://localhost:5173/`).

-The user interface allows you to create a new record, select parcels from the parcel fabric and specify the attributes for the new parcel that will result from merging the selected parcels.
-Once you have selected the parcels and specified the attributes, click the "Merge" button.
-This willsend a request to the `ParcelFabricServer` REST endpoint.

-If the merge is successful, the application will display a message indicating that the new parcel has been created and updated with the specified attributes.

-## Configuration

-The `config.ts` file in the `src` directory contains the configuration settings for the application.
-You can modify these settings to customize the behavior of the application.
+Login:  `admin`/`esri.agp`

+### Digitize Line Workflow
+1. Click `Begin` on top-right menu
+2. Type a name for a new parcel record
+3. Click the `Create Record` button
+4. Select the `Published Lines` template on Editor pane
+5. Draw a closed loop of lines in the map
+6. Click `Create` in the Editor pane
+7. Click the `Create Seeds` button in the right menu
+8. Click the `Build` button to "build" the parcel

+### Digitize Polygon Workflow
+1. Click `Begin` on top-right menu
+2. Type a name for a new parcel record
+3. Click the `Create Record` button
+4. Select the `Published Parcels` template on Editor pane
+5. Draw a polygon in the map
+6. Click `Create` in the Editor pane
+7. Click the `Build` button to "build" the parcel